-Financing options for modular dwellings are generally the same as those for site-built homes and include Veterans Administration, Federal Housing Authority, and Farmers Home Administration loans, in addition to banks, savings and loans, credit unions and commercial financing companies.
+Financing options for manufactured housing units/modular dwellings are generally the same as those for site-built homes and include Veterans Administration, Federal Housing Authority, and Farmers Home Administration loans, in addition to banks, savings and loans, credit unions and commercial financing companies.

-While the financing for the manufactured homes traditionally has been limited to installment loans for a maximum length of 12 years, 15 year financing is now becoming more popular.
+While the financing for the manufactured home traditionally has been limited to installment loans for a maximum length of 12 years, 15-year financing is now becoming more popular.